 - a.
-Pretreatment Decertification.
-This provision requires the Discharger to monitor industrial sources to ensure that it remains exempt from having to have an approved pretreatment program pursuant to 40 C.F.R. part 403. - b.
 Sludge and Biosolids Management.
 This provision is based on Basin Plan section 4.17.
 "Sludge" refers to the solid, semisolid, and liquid residue removed during primary, secondary, and advanced wastewater treatment processes.
-"Biosolids" refers to sludge that has been treated and may be beneficially reused. - c.
+"Biosolids" refers to sludge that has been treated and may be beneficially reused. - b.
 Collection System Management.
-The City of Benicia's collection system is part of the facility regulated through this Order (see Fact Sheet § II.A.2).
-This provision requires compliance with Attachments D and G and states that these requirements may be satisfied by separately complying with State Water Board Order No. 2006-0003-DWQ,

-Statewide General Waste Discharge Requirements for Sanitary Sewer Systems, as amended by State Water Board Order No. WQ 2013-0058-EXEC and any subsequent order updating these requirements.
+The Discharger's collection system is part of the Facility regulated through this Order (see Fact Sheet section II.A.2).
+This provision requires compliance with Attachments D and G and states that these requirements may be satisfied by separately complying with State Water Board Order No. 2006-0003-DWQ, Statewide General Waste Discharge Requirements for Sanitary Sewer Systems, as amended by State Water Board Order No. WQ 2013-0058-EXEC and any subsequent order updating these requirements.
 These statewide WDRs require public agencies that own or operate sanitary sewer systems with one or more miles of sewer lines to enroll for coverage and comply with requirements to develop sanitary sewer management plans and report sanitary sewer overflows, among other provisions and prohibitions.
 The statewide WDRs contain requirements for operation and maintenance of collection systems and for reporting and mitigating sanitary sewer overflows that are more extensive and, therefore, more stringent than the standard provisions in Attachments D and G. Compliance with the statewide WDRs will satisfy the corresponding requirements in Attachments D and G.